andrewShillito/spring-security-demo/README.md

 - `example-data.message.count` - sets the number of contact messages to create during regeneration
 - `example-data.account.count` - sets the number of accounts per user to create during regeneration
 - `example-data.user.count` - sets the number of randomized users to create during regeneration.
 There is also a set of standard non-randomized users which is always created.

+#### Troubleshooting

+##### Docker

+At times the automatic shutdown of associated docker containers does not process correctly and that can cause subsequent startups to fail.
+Removing the docker postgres & adminer containers as well as associated volumes and then starting up again usually resolves that issue.
+The development environment docker-compose used for this project is [docker-compose-postgres.yml](./docker-compose-postgres.yml).